 If you are a recipient of an eligible benefit or allowance, the concession fee may also be available to your dependent child, spouse or partner.

-In some circumstances, you may need to fill in the 2016 TAFE NSW Concession Fee application form, and go to your chosen college with the documentation to support your application.
+In some circumstances, you may need to fill in the 2016 TAFE NSW Concession Fee application form, and provide documentation to support your application.
 (Your documentation may be provided via the Centrelink/Express Plus mobile app.)